Drug Addiction Treatment

 Alcohol addiction is a medical disorder.
 Alcohol can be a highly addictive substance, particularly when consumed in large amounts within a short period.
 Like any other drug, alcohol affects the brain’s chemistry.
 Alcohol dependence is defined as the period when someone cannot discontinue drinking without feeling the symptoms of alcohol withdrawal.

-Ambien is a prescription drug that supports people who have issues falling asleep.
+Ambien is a prescription drug addiction that supports people who have issues falling asleep.
 Taking the drug can help stabilize a person’s sleeping patterns, but it can also become addictive if depended on for too long of a period.
 Misuse of this medication can result in hazardous side effects, including addiction or overdose.

 Crystal meth is a common amphetamine.
 This substance is typically smoked, but it can be snorted or injected.
 Continued use of meth will destroy the brain’s dopamine and serotonin receptors, which make it hard for any user to experience pleasure.
 Cognitive-behavioral intervention therapy is the most effective treatment.

 Ativan is a powerful anti-anxiety medicine that is part of a class of substances called benzodiazepines.
-Ativan addiction is a severe disorder.
+Ativan drug addiction is a severe disorder.
 Ativan is intended to assist people with the symptoms of short-term anxiety and is not intended for long-term use due to the potential to be addictive.

 Dilaudid is a prescription medication used to lessen moderate to severe pain caused by cancer, other medical conditions that involve chronic pain.
 The generic name for Dilaudid is hydromorphone.
 Opioids work by physically blocking the pain signals that reach the brain by decreasing the strength of pain and improving the patient’s emotional response to it.
 This drug is very addictive.